 - Signal strength indicator – find the MOB quicker based on single strength of the MOB’s transmitter

 - Low battery indicator – easily know when a transmitter needs new batteries to ensure the crew is always prepared for a man-overboard situation

 An ALERT418 Receiver supports an unlimited number of ALERT2 or ALERT418 Transmitters.Where to Buy

 ALERT2 Customer Looking to Upgrade?

 The ALERT418 Receiver has the same dimensions as the ALERT2 Receiver, therefore, you can easily swap out the two units.
-Order part number AR401 if you only want the ALERT418 Receiver with GPS antenna.
+Order part number AR401 if you only need the ALERT418 Receiver, GPS antenna, and serial cable.
 You will then be able to use your existing ALERT antenna and coaxial cable to operate the device.
 If you purchased your ALERT2 Receiver within the past year you may be eligible for a product rebate towards the ALERT418 Receiver.